juaneth/Avon/README.md

 ## Plan is:
 - A) **Make a project manager for all my projects so I can run scripts to build and debug.
 Have a home for all my to-do lists and other assets and re-used packages and templates for new projects with similar stacks**
 - B) **Learn Tauri and Rust along the way**

-Draggable and completely customisable layout with drag and drop "widgets"
+- C) **Create draggable and completely customisable layout UI with drag and drop "widgets"**

 ### Planned widgets:
 - Assets: Reuse global assets across all your projects and import them (eg. reused files, css classes etc.)